areid-van/standroid/README.md

 collide with items under the desk like PCs and chairs.
 Best make sure that the desk can operate through it's entire range.
 Be careful not to leave your chair under the desk.

-## TODO
-The schematic now has a distance sensor included, but the App doesn't use that yet.
-The idea is to use a distance sensor to be able to control with absolute heights instead of just timing the motor operation.